College of Literature, Science, and the Arts: Residential College

-A major requirement for RC participation is intensive language training, which consists of two eight-credit courses similar to language immersion, and one four-credit readings course.
-Intensive Japanese at the RC has no reading courses, and the semi-immersion curriculum consists of two ten-credit courses.
-The other languages offered are Spanish, French, German, and Russian.
+Students in the RC are required to complete four credits of language beyond the 16-credit LSA requirement.
+Most students do so during their first three semesters through the RC's Intensive Immersion Language Program.
+Each RC language path consists of two pass/fail eight-credit courses similar to language immersion, followed by a four-credit readings course.
+Intensive Japanese at the RC has no reading course, and its semi-immersion curriculum consists of two ten-credit courses.
+Other languages offered include Spanish, French, German, and Russian.
+At the end of the intensive language sequence, students receive a certificate of language proficiency on their official college transcript.